RABIES HISTORY IN LOS ANGELES COUNTY

 County and California rabies data.

-The last human rabies death in the county occurred in 2005.
+The last human rabies death our county occurred in 2004.
 A man from Latin America had been living in the USA for over a year before becoming ill.
 The Centers for Disease Control determined the man died from a strain of dog rabies typically seen in his country of origin.

 2011 Lecture about rabies